Cassie07/AgentSkill_Survey/README.md

 # Agent Skill Evaluation and Evolution: Frameworks and Benchmarks

+The growth of agent skills has transformed how agentic systems are built, evaluated, and deployed.
+As skill libraries continue to scale, rigorous evaluation becomes critical to ensuring their utility, quality, and safety in real-world applications.
+Consequently, the field is undergoing an emerging paradigm shift from isolated skill creation to automated, evaluation-driven skill evolution.
+In this survey, we systematically examine the landscape of skill evolution and evaluation beyond foundational skill creation.
+We categorize evolution into four distinct paradigms, spanning execution feedback, trajectory distillation, compression, and reinforcement learning, showing how each element contributes to improving skill utility and reliability.
+We also provide an analysis of six skill-centric benchmark categories, identifying structural gaps in benchmark coverage, trade-offs, and metric richness to advance skill research.
+Finally, we identify open directions for building skill ecosystems that are generalizable, efficient, and verifiably safe.

 This repository accompanies our survey on the lifecycle of **agent skills** for LLM agents — spanning skill **creation & usage**, **evolution**, and **evaluation**.
-Below we provide an overview figure and curated reference tables for the works discussed in the survey.
+Below, we provide an overview figure and curated reference tables for the works discussed in the survey.

 <p align="center">
   <img src="https://github.com/Cassie07/AgentSkill_Survey/blob/main/Figure/Fig1_overview.png" alt="Overview of agent skill creation/usage, evolution, and evaluation" width="100%">